cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 * The _default_ VRF contains all front-panel "revenue" interfaces
 * The _default_ VRF is abstracted and does not require explicit configuration

 The concept of an abstracted, _default_ VRF does not exist in SR Linux.
 The factory configuration includes a VRF ("network-instance") for the management interface, but nothing more.
 Connecting revenue interfaces together between nodes requires the creation of a new VRF that your connected interfaces can be added to.
+Network instances are covered in the next section of this guide.
 ///

 ## Routed Interface Configuration